sun-umn/DMPlug/README.md

 ## Abstract
 In this paper, we advocate viewing the reverse process in DMs as a function and propose a novel plug-in method for solving IPs using pretrained DMs, dubbed DMPlug.
-DMPlug addresses the issues of manifold feasibility and measurement feasibility in a principled manner, and also shows great potential for being <mark>robust to unknown types and levels of noise</mark>.
-Through extensive experiments across various IP tasks, including two linear and three nonlinear IPs, we demonstrate that DMPlug consistently <mark>outperforms state-of-the-art methods</mark>, often by large margins especially for nonlinear IPs (typically <mark>3-6dB in terms of PSNR</mark>).
+DMPlug addresses the issues of manifold feasibility and measurement feasibility in a principled manner, and also shows great potential for being **robust to unknown types and levels of noise**.
+Through extensive experiments across various IP tasks, including two linear and three nonlinear IPs, we demonstrate that DMPlug consistently **outperforms state-of-the-art methods**, often by large margins especially for nonlinear IPs (typically **3-6dB in terms of PSNR**).

 ![title](images/main.png)